 Varying ceiling heights subtly differentiate spaces.

 Varying ceiling heights can help define different areas.
 Lowering the ceiling over the dining area can create a cozy, intimate feel distinct from the living space.
+This approach is especially useful when designing a low ceiling attic room.

 Lighting to Define Spaces